Lambert-Nguyen/cosmo-management/docs/refactoring/REFACTORING_COMPLETION_REPORT_2025-12-21.md

 🎉 **REFACTORING 100% COMPLETE** 🎉

-The Aristay Django UI refactoring project has been successfully completed on **December 21, 2025**.
+The Cosmo Django UI refactoring project has been successfully completed on **December 21, 2025**.
 All 100+ templates have been modernized with:

 - ✅ **Zero inline code** (100% external CSS/JS)
 - ✅ **Modern ES module architecture** throughout